mills32/M3D-for-PlayStation-Portable/README.md

 ![screenshot](IMAGES/M3D.png)

-[BUG]: on Linux many samples will fail because I tested them on windows and I did not realize Linux is case sensitive.
+[BUG]: on PPSSPP Linux many samples will fail because I tested them on windows and I did not realize Linux is case sensitive.

 This is a "GAME ENGINE" for the PlayStation Portable, it is a wrapper around several libraries,